 We offer trainings and custom consultations to support and challenge your faculty around centering equity and belonging, designing learning environments and using materials as thinking tools, nurturing children’s social-emotional intelligences, and practicing the Habits for Success in children and adults.
 We’d love to have a conversation with you about your hopes as we imagine the future of our community’s teaching and learning ecosystem.
 Please reach out to us at TrainingAcademy@KairosPDX.org.

 KairosPDX exists to eliminate the prolific racial achievement and opportunity gaps by cultivating confident, creative, compassionate leaders.
-Established in 2013, the KairosPDX Learning Academy has grown to serve 250 Kindergarten to fifth grade leaders attending to their social, emotional, academic and cultural development.
+Established in 2013, the KairosPDX Learning Academy has grown to serve 232 Kindergarten to fifth grade leaders attending to their social, emotional, academic and cultural development.
 We engage and empower children through a liberating education by which each individual is free to show up with their whole, complex and worthy self.
 We are creating a new narrative around children and families of color placing strength and excellence at the fore.
-Establishing the Early Learning Academy is vital to realizing our mission and vision.
+Establishing the Early Learning Program is vital to realizing our mission and vision.
 We know that rich and meaningful early childhood experiences contribute to an essential foundation for lifelong learning and civic engagement.

 To learn more about KairosPDX and apply for enrollment, please attend on of our upcoming In-Person Information Sessions.